 Overview

-As of 2022, Israel has the second highest population growth rate among the Organization for Economic Co-operation and Development (OECD) member countries.
-It is ranked third in population density among OECD member countries, and in a few years, it is projected to become one of the most densely populated countries in the world.
-In 2040, 13.2 million people are expected to live in Israel (in comparison to 9.6 million in 2022).
-Additionally, by 2040, the number of vehicles is expected to increase to 6.4 million (60% increase from 2021 figures) and electricity demand will double.
-Israel’s domestic energy demand will increase significantly in coming years as Israel has announced plans to move to cleaner sources for power generation and transportation.
+Israel’s population growth rate over recent decades has been markedly higher than the Organization for Economic Co-operation and Development (OECD) average.
+In 2040, 13.2 million people are expected to live in Israel (in comparison to 9.8 million in 2023) and electricity demand will double.
+Israel’s domestic energy demand will increase significantly in coming years as Israel has announced plans to move to lower emission sources for power generation and transportation.
 In light of these challenges, the Government of Israel is promoting several programs to respond to electricity consumption forecasts, while reducing pollution and increasing the use of natural gas and renewable energy.

 Electricity Infrastructure